aaronl647/WagePoint-Exercise2/README.md

   - Because React serves webpages through the client-side.
 This would lead to poor SEO which could be an issue.
   - Because webapges are rendering on the client-side, this could cause issues for maintainability.
 (Routing logic, form validation, etc.)

 I built a simple mock up of the [Partners Page](https://wagepoint.com/ca/partners) in React.
 With the usage of components,it makes it very simple to edit the webpage by simply adding/removing the necessary components.
+The mock up can be found [here](https://aaronl647.github.io/WagePoint-Exercise2/).
 ---

 ## Method 3 - (Rebuilding the site in WordPress)